-Then I assisted in the planting of two churches (as a senior leader of both) and fell in love with the energy I saw in starting something new.
-At the same time, I continued to be concerned for churches like the one in which I was raised.
-The church that has seen better days.
-I became more convinced that we need new energy in both.
+I fell in love with the energy of starting something new in church planting.
+At the same time, I continued to be concerned for churches like the one in which I was raised – the church which has seen better days.
+I became more convinced we need new energy in both.

 Granted, the Holy Spirit must show up and God must be glorified.
-That can admittedly happen with a room of donkeys, but in general terms, working with normal church people (whatever that means 🙂 ) there are components which need to be in place to see a church revitalize.
+And, we know this can happen with a room of donkeys, but in general terms, working with normal church people (whatever normal means in church work) there are components, which I believe need to be in place to see a church revitalize.

 Here are 7 vital components in church revitalization:

 Well, those are my candid observations.
 They aren’t based solely on opinion, but they certainly aren’t a product of extensive research either.
-They are derived from hundreds of conversations with other pastors and personal experience.
+They are derived from my experience and hundreds of conversations with other pastors and my own personal experience.